Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Summary

 \section{Summary}

-We present and evaluate a method to estimate the vertical velocity in convective updrafts from profiles of temperature, pressure, and latent heating rate.
-The method relies on analytical expressions for the approximately linear relationship between vertical velocity and condensation rate.
-Two of the analytical expressions are derived in this work based on a one-dimensional plume model, and the third is derived from the rate of supersaturation in convective clouds, detailed in \citet{kukulies_simulating_2024}.
-The vertical velocity estimates are validated against a suite of convection simulations.
+We present and evaluate a method to estimate the mean vertical velocity of convective updrafts from profiles of temperature, pressure, and latent heating rate.
+The method relies on analytical expressions for the approximately linear relationship between vertical velocity and condensation rate, which we relate to latent heating.
+Two of the analytical expressions derived in this work are based on a one-dimensional plume model, and the third is derived from the rate of supersaturation in convective clouds, detailed in \citet{kukulies_simulating_2024}.
+The vertical velocity estimates are validated against tropical and mid-latitude convection simulations using two different simulation types.

 Despite several assumptions made in developing the expressions, such as pseudoadiabtic ascent and the absence of ice, the expressions can be used to estimate the average vertical velocity in convective updrafts with qualitative accuracy.
-The results suggest that the $w_c$ estimates given by the steady-state plume model are accurate when the sample size is large, but the spread in the errors is broad.
-In most cases, $w_c$ estimates given by the non-steady-state plume model are accurate to within $\approx-2$ m/s when in-cloud temperatures exceed 240 K, and are accurate to within $\approx-5$ m/2 at lower temperatures.
-The KPM24 model tends to overestimate vertical velocities, but errors are within $\approx10$ m/s when simulated velocities are below 5 m/s.
-The $w_c$ errors in tropical simulations exhibit a narrower spread than they do in the mid-latitude simulations, especially in the upper troposphere.
-According to the coarsest model run, the KPM24 model outperforms the plume-based models in the upper atmosphere, but in the other simulations it does not show obvious improvement, illustrating the simulated grid-size dependence of the accuracy quantification.
-While both the non-steady-state and KPM24 expressions are sensitive to temperature, potentially leading to a range of $w_c$ estimates if temperature uncertainties are high, these uncertainties are most significant at low $T_c$ when velocities are high.
-Everywhere else, temperature sensitivities are fairly low.
-Overall, the average $w_c$ profiles in convective cores can be characterized to within a few percent of the true values, providing a way to estimate updraft vertical velocity using readily available satellite data.
+The results suggest that the $w_c$ estimates given by the steady-state plume model are accurate to within a few m/s when the sample size is large, but the spread in the errors is broad.
+In the tropical simulations, $w_c$ estimates given by the non-steady-state plume model are accurate to within $\approx 1$ m/s in most cases.
+The KPM24 model exhibits similar accuracy, although it tends to slightly overestimate velocity compared to the non-steady plume model.
+Both the non-steady plume and KPM24 models overestimate velocity around the homogeneous freezing level of water, where the steady-state plume model is the most accurate.
+Both tropical and mid-latitude simulations are used in the validation, and the increased errors in the mid-latitude simulations suggest that this method is best suited for the tropics.
+While both the non-steady-state and KPM24 expressions are sensitive to temperature, potentially leading to a range of $w_c$ estimates if temperature uncertainties are high, these uncertainties are insignificant in the lower troposphere.